apache/openwhisk-runtime-python/README.md

 wskdev fresh -t local-python
 ```

-To use as docker action push to your own dockerhub account
+To use as a docker action push to your own dockerhub account
 ```
-docker tag whisk/python3action $user_prefix/python
+docker tag whisk/python3action $user_prefix/python3action
 docker push $user_prefix/python3action
 ```
-Then create the action using your the image from dockerhub
+Then create the action using your image from dockerhub
 ```
 wsk action update myAction myAction.py --docker $user_prefix/python3action
 ```